jhpyle/docassemble/_docs/installation.md

 # <a name="setup"></a>Setting up the SQL server

 `docassemble` uses a SQL database.
-These instructions assume you are using [PostgreSQL].
+These instructions assume you are using [PostgreSQL] locally.
 Set up the database by running the following commands.

 {% highlight bash %}
 echo "create role docassemble with login password 'abc123'; create database docassemble owner docassemble;" | sudo -u postgres psql